Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 03:28:19

 I do not know of any mantras that would involve stripping the flesh and wearing it on display like that.
-Hey Zeo, you might know some stuff about this.
+Hey [[Zio]], you might know some stuff about this.
 What's up with this circle?
 And what could they be trying to do with this?
 Well done.
 And letting you know what?

 03:28:48

-Well, guess not, that's right.
-Zio's not here.
+Well, guess not, that's right. [[Zio]]'s not here.
 I'm so dumb.
 He is not here.
 But as you move into the room to examine the papers in the circle, a very large hand to crawled out from under the bed.
 Hello Guy and tries to slide your face.

 03:29:16